Feb 13, 2018 | Kansas City: NACD 2017 Global Board Leaders' Summit in a Snapshot

 Non-Member Price: $45

-This program will feature NACD National executive leadership and local Heartland Chapter members who attended the Global Board Leaders' Summit in National Harbor, MD, in October.
+This program featured NACD Chief programing Erin Essenmacher, and local NACD members who attended the Global Board Leaders' Summit (GOBS) in National Harbor, MD, in October.

-Summit is NACD's annual 3-day conference that offers the newest thinking and practices in good governance and board effectiveness, updates from industry and regulatory experts, compelling presentations from economic, political, and game-changing thought leaders, and dozens of networking and idea exchange opportunities.
-Attendance advances your Board Fellow certification requirements and raises your awareness on what is new and important for your boards to know.
+GOBS is NACD's annual 3-day conference that offers the newest thinking and practices in good governance and board effectiveness, updates from industry and regulatory experts, compelling presentations from economic, political, and game-changing thought leaders, and dozens of networking and idea exchange opportunities.
+Attendance advances your NACD Fellowship® maintenance requirements and raises your awareness on what is new and important for your boards to know.

-Our panelists will include Erin Essenmacher, NACD's chief programming officer, Jeannine Strandjord, corporate and nonprofit board director, Lori Kelleher, chief human resources officer and board compensation committee advisor, Black & Veatch and Peter Brown, chairman and founder, Grassmere Partners.
-Kathy Walker, managing director, OpenAir Equity Partners will moderate the program.
-Come hear what they found interesting, concerning and actionable in the boardroom from Summit and other recent NACD educational events.
+Our panelists included Erin Essenmacher, NACD's chief programming officer, Jeannine Strandjord, corporate and nonprofit board director, Lori Kelleher, chief human resources officer and board compensation committee advisor, Black & Veatch and Peter Brown, chairman and founder, Grassmere Partners.
+Kathy Walker, managing director, OpenAir Equity Partners moderated the program.
+The panelist shared what they found interesting, concerning and actionable in the boardroom from Summit and other recent NACD educational events.

-Having also just attended the Consumer Electronics Show (CES), Erin will share the potential strategic impact of the newest innovative and global technologies.
+Having also just attended the 2018 Consumer Electronics Show (CES), Erin shared the potential strategic impact of the newest innovative and global technologies.
 As technology, artificial intelligence, and the internet of things advance at the speed of life, our responsibilities as board members expand exponentially.
-Join us to hear how to further develop informed business models and what may soon affect your current cyber and information security strategies.
-Also, if you were unable to register for CES in Las Vegas January 9-12, follow the NACD CES Experience blog.
+Those that attended heard how to further develop informed business models and what may soon affect your current cyber and information security strategies.
+Also, if you were unable to register for the NACD CES Experience in Las Vegas January 9-12, visit the NACD CES Experience blog for key takeaways.

 Location and Time